Hull House: Mission

-According to Christie and Gauvreau (2001), while the Christian settlement houses sought to Christianize, Jane Addams, "had come to epitomize the force of secular humanism."
+According to Christie and Gauvreau (2001), while the Christian settlement houses sought to Christianize, Addams "had come to epitomize the force of secular humanism."
 Her image was, however, "reinvented" by the Christian churches.
 According to the Jane Addams Hull-House Museum, "Some social settlements were linked to religious institutions.
 Others, like Hull-House [co-founded by Addams], were secular."

 In 1895, the Hull-House Association released "Hull-House Maps and Papers."
-This publication consisted of essays authored by Hull-House residents and collaborators, overseen by Jane Addams.
+This publication consisted of essays authored by Hull-House residents and collaborators, overseen by Addams.
 Alongside the essays, the book featured two maps illustrating the spatial distribution of immigrants from eighteen different nationalities residing within a one-third square mile radius around Hull-House.
 "The book was notable for its impact on the University of Chicago Sociology Department ...
 Development of mapping as a statistical technique to reveal social group patterns became a major contribution of the Chicago School."

 Settlement houses were established on the principles of Christian Socialism and the Social Gospel, which held the belief that the application of social sciences could address the challenges faced by urban residents in industrialized societies.
-Jane strongly asserted that the primary beneficiaries of the efforts at the settlement house were the residents themselves, rather than the local community.
-Nevertheless, Jane recognized that to effectively tackle these issues, it was essential to comprehend them thoroughly.
+Addams strongly asserted that the primary beneficiaries of the efforts at the settlement house were the residents themselves, rather than the local community.
+Nevertheless, she recognized that to effectively tackle these issues, it was essential to comprehend them thoroughly.
 Consequently, she mobilized teams to investigate social problems in the vicinity of Hull-House.

 Hassencahl asserts that Hull-House evolved into a globally significant hub of intellectual activity, attracting leaders from various fields to engage in teaching, studying, and research.
 Deegan further elaborates that for women sociologists, Hull-House held a similar significance as the University of Chicago did for their male counterparts, serving as a central institution for research and social discourse.
 Alongside disseminating their discoveries, the insights derived from these inquiries played a crucial role in advocating for legislative reforms aimed at improving the conditions of immigrants and the impoverished.